TS-7553-V2-Sandbox

 Supervisory Microcontroller

 The TS-7553-V2 includes an on-board supervisory microcontroller.
-It is an 8051 based device that has a number of operational responsibilities.
+It is an 8051-based device that has a number of operational responsibilities.
 It creates a USB serial UART for the debug UART, manages power-up and reset sequencing which includes deep sleep mode, manages charging the TS-SILO SuperCaps, is the system WDT, and has a number of ADC inputs of various system voltages.

 Information about the microcontroller as well as output from its internal ADCs can be retrieved with the command: